 Figure 5.
-Results of the influence of KPS concentration on water adsorption of OCMCS-SAP
+Results of the influence of KPS concentration on water adsorption of O-CMCS-SAP

 The impact of the initiator (KPS) on the polymer's swelling was depicted in Figure 5.
 As the KPS concentration rose from 1 to 2.5%, the swelling ratio of the polymer in distilled water changed.
-This was because the higher KPS concentration led to a greater number of free radicals, which in turn produced more macro-radicals in the main chain of OCMCS-SAP, and the shorter kinetic chain length resulted in poor water adsorption.
-Meanwhile, as Figure 5 illustrates, a KPS concentration of 2% was appropriate for the development of extremely inflated products.
-The material's adsorption capacity in distilled water, however, decreased as the KPS concentration was raised further because more free radicals would improve the reaction termination step through molecular collisions and the molecular weight of the branch chains would decrease.
+This was because the higher KPS concentration (1-2%) led to a greater number of radical formation, and more polymer chains were created that was efficient in holding water molecules resulted in higher water adsorption.
+As Figure 5 illustrates, a KPS concentration of 2% was appropriate for the development of extremely inflated products.
+The material's adsorption capacity in distilled water, however, decreased as the KPS concentration was raised further because more free radicals would promote the reaction termination step through the combination of free radicals.
+Furthermore, the shorter kinetic chain length due to excessive initiation causing the polymer network to become loose, less cross-linked and less able to absorb water.

-3.3.2 The effect of acrylic acid (AA) concentration
+3.1.2 The effect of O-CMCS:AA ratio

 The results of the water adsorption of four samples are shown in Figure 6 specifically.
-The effect of AA concentration on water adsorption was investigated by changing the O-CMCS:AA ratio from 1:2 to 1:10 while maintaining the parameters such as reaction temperature 60-70°C, KPS concentration of 2%, and glutaraldehyde concentration of 1.5%.
-Since AA is the primary water adsorption group, more AA molecules will be grafted into the OCMCS structure as the AA ratio rises.
-This will boost the material's water adsorption and make OCMCS-SAP more hydrophilic.
-However, increasing the OCMCS-SAP:AA ratio to 1:10 only increases the material's water adsorption by 5% (insignificant), hence the OCMCS-SAP ratio of 1:8 is the best option for creating a material with high water adsorption while remaining economical.
-On the other hand, increasing the AA concentration too high reduces the material's swelling ratio because increasing the AA concentration raises the viscosity of the product and inhibits the mobility of free radicals, lowering the ability to absorb water.
+The effect of acid acryllic (AA) on water adsorption was investigated by changing the O-CMCS:AA ratio from 1:2 to 1:10 while maintaining the parameters such as reaction temperature 60-70°C, KPS concentration of 2%, and glutaraldehyde concentration of 1.5%.
+Since AA is the primary water adsorption group, more AA molecules will be grafted into the O-CMCS structure as the AA ratio rises.
+This will boost the material's water adsorption and make O-CMCS-SAP more hydrophilic.
+However, increasing the O-CMCS-SAP:AA ratio to 1:10 only increases the material's water adsorption by 5% (insignificant), hence the O-CMCS-SAP ratio of 1:8 is the best option for creating a material with high water adsorption while remaining economical.
+On the other hand, increasing the AA concentration too high reduces the material's swelling ratio because increasing the AA concentration raises the viscosity of the product and inhibits the mobility of free radicals, lowering the ability to absorb water.^{1, 2, 17} Furthermore, excess AA that was not fully incorporated into the O-CMC network could polymerize independently, forming separate poly(acrylic acid) segments or inert gels without superabsorbent function.